Getting good comments on your blog is one of the hardest things in blogging.

 The purpose of a clickable headline for a post can never be over-emphasized.

-The below image shows an instance where an article headline has increased traffic and compelled the reader to write comments on the post.
+The image below shows an instance where an article headline increased blog traffic and compelled readers to leave comments on the post.

-If the content headline does not trigger or arouse curiosity in readers, there is no way the body of the post exists.
+If the content headline does not trigger or arouse readers’ curiosity, the post’s body cannot exist.
 And if the body does not exist, having comments becomes a delusion.

-Make sure you do all you can to create a beautiful headline for your post.
-Therefore, you can also increase the traffic rate to your quality content.
+Create attractive headlines for your post.
+This will increase the traffic rate to your quality content.

-And remember, only about 1 to 3 percent of those who read your post will likely post a comment.
+And remember, only about 1 to 3% of those who read your post will likely post a comment.

-The rest, 97 percent, would just read and pass away without leaving a comment.
+The rest, 97%, would just read and pass away without leaving a comment.

-So, if only about 1 to 3 percent of those who read a post comment on it, then it is more than glaring why you’ll need to increase…
+So, if only a few people, 1 to 3%, of those who read a post comment on it, then it is obvious why you’ll need to increase…

 Yes, and that’s just it!

-Just as the quality and the traffic volume to your offer are proportional to your sales, so also it does to comments on your posts.
+Just as your offer’s quality and traffic volume are proportional to your sales and conversion, so are comments on your posts.

-Do a little mathematics here; if 100 people read your post and you have 2 percent leave comments on the post… that gives us just two words.
+Do a little mathematics here; if 100 people read your post and you have 2% leave comments on the post… that gives us just two comments.

-But if 1000 people read the same post and 2 percent comment on it, we will have 20 comments.
+But if 1000 people read the same post and 2% leave comments on it, we will have 20 comments.

-This is just one of the many reasons why marketing is more essential to the overall success of your blog than creating the content itself.
-And so many people, including me, believe in the 80/20 rule.
+This is just one of the many reasons marketing is more essential to the overall success of your blog than publishing content.
+Many people, including me, believe in the 80/20 rule.

-Promote your quality content, and promote it everywhere until no more marketing channel is available within your reach.
+Promote your quality content, and promote it everywhere until no more marketing channels are available within your reach.

 5. Blog Syndication Feeds.